gleesonm1/PetThermoTools/docs/installation.rst

 Step 2 - Download the alphaMELTS for MATLAB/Python source files
 ================================================================

-pyMELTScalc itself doesn't run any thermodynamic calculations.
-Instead, pyMELTScalc simply organises your inputs to so that the calculations will run in alphaMELTS for Python without you having to write out a new scipt every time you want to do something new!
+PetThermoTools itself doesn't run any thermodynamic calculations.
+Instead, PetThermoTools simply organises your inputs to so that the calculations will run in alphaMELTS for Python without you having to write out a new scipt every time you want to do something new!
 It also allows you to automate a huge number of calculations (e.g., enabling Monte Carlo simulations).
-Therefore, before any calculations are performed in pyMELTScalc users need to download the alphaMELTS for MATLAB/Python files from here: https://magmasource.caltech.edu/gitlist/MELTS_Matlab.git/ unzip the package and save it somewhere you'll remember!
+Therefore, before any calculations are performed in PetThermoTools users need to download the alphaMELTS for MATLAB/Python files from here: https://magmasource.caltech.edu/gitlist/MELTS_Matlab.git/ unzip the package and save it somewhere you'll remember!

 For windows users you can move onto the code below!
 For Mac users there is an extra installation step that is explained here: https://magmasource.caltech.edu/forum/index.php/topic,995.0.html

-Once this has been completed the location of the alphaMELTS for MATLAB/Python files (found under the package subfolder in the above link) must be added to the Python path  before any Python script using pyMELTScalc can be run.
-It is possible to add a folder permanently to the Python path, but we recommend simply using the following code at the start of each Python script using pyMELTScalc:
+Once this has been completed the location of the alphaMELTS for MATLAB/Python files (found under the package subfolder in the above link) must be added to the Python path  before any Python script using PetThermoTools can be run.
+It is possible to add a folder permanently to the Python path, but we recommend simply using the following code at the start of each Python script using PetThermoTools:

 .. code-block:: python